 - The username and password, or token to access the instance.

-Python SDK for Milvus to create a collection with this minimum viable schema,
+Python SDK for Milvus to create a collection with this schema,

 Python